Cascading/cascading-jdbc/cascading-jdbc-redshift/README.md

 If the task completes succesfully, you will have two tables in S3 "results" and "results2" a file in your S3 bucket name sampleData.csv and a directory in your S3 bucket named sampleData.csv.out containing the part-XXXX files from the M/R job that extracted and transformed the DB data.

-### Running as a Lingual Provider Example Code
+### Example: Running Redshift as a Lingual Provider

 The Redshift code can also be used as a Lingual provider.
-This requires a install of  [lingual ](http://docs.cascading.org/lingual/1.0/), the AWS tools described above, and a run of the Cascading Sample to populate the database with some information.
+This requires a install of  [Lingual ](http://docs.cascading.org/lingual/1.0/), the AWS tools described above, and a run of the Cascading Sample to populate the database with some information.